napalm684/Owin.LocaleLoader/README.md

 Do you want to provide a different style sheet specific to a given user group?
 Then you came to the right place!
 This nuget library provides an OWIN middleware component to load named files dynamically via two methods:

-* Browser culture/locale settings (Accept-Language header) or
+* Browser culture/locale settings (Accept-Language header)
-* A custom locale service implementation (for your specific scenario).
+* A custom locale service implementation (for your specific scenario)

 #### Prerequisites